PatLeosrisook/Porfolio/Frontends/React/dashboard/README.md

 # Take home assignments
-This project was made with React.js framework.
+This project was built using the React.js framework.
 ## Some package I used
 - bycrypt library
 - Fontawesome